5 Best Retail Dividend Stocks for 2021

-Our job is to provide you with the best retail stocks to buy for 2020 so you can add some premium retail stocks to your portfolio.
+Our job is to provide you with the best retail stocks to buy so you can add some premium retail stocks to your portfolio.

 Walmart, America’s largest retailer, should benefit well from the upcoming holiday season.
 Shares are up as of late and the company continues to experience robust growth into its online grocery delivery business.
 US same store sales are steadly increasing as well, meaning Walmart is growing sales without having to open new stores.

 Can you guess the name of America’s fastest growing retailer?.
 It’s Dollar General and the stock is up 47% in 2019.
 US Same store sales remain robust plus the company returned $267 million in share repurchases and dividends in Q2 2019.
 Dollar General is the polar opposite of Walmart because they target rural communities with smaller populations across America.
 These communities get ignored by bigger chains like Walmart and the local customers become loyal to Dollar General.
 This stock is one of my favorite long term picks.

 The big box retailer raised revenue and profit outlooks for fiscal year 2019 and achieved strong same store sales growth of 4.5%.
 Changes to their stores along with faster delivery options helped push the company towards an impress recent quarter.

 Unlike other struggling retailers, Target has a strong durable brand , loyal customer base, and wide moat.
 It’s one of the better retail stock buys because I like the growing revenue and strong dividend.

 Unlike the other 4 retailers mentioned, Costco charges their customers an annual membership fee and treats their business like an exclusive members-only club.
 The company recently expanded into China by opening a new store in Shanghai and got 200,000 members to join.